Year of the Goat

 Advantages: Female Goats have a mild disposition, treating people kindly and politely.
 They pursue the quality of life, especially the experience in relationships.
 They show delicacy and sensitivity sometimes, on account of being recognized.
 Therefore, they are more likely to have anxiety in relationships.
 Putting some plants in the living room is advisable to improve vitality and minimize feelings.

 Women born in the year of the Goat are indecisive, focusing on the wrong thing.
-In addition, they tend to show a different side from inner thoughts.
+In addition, they tend to show a different side of inner thoughts.
 They are used to sticking to their own opinions in silence when arguing with others.

 Chinese Zodiac Goat Traits Based on Five Elements